mircoschoenfeld

 As you can see, the schedule lists all tutorials available for this course.
 The given dates showcase which videos will be discussed in the lecture on the mentioned date.

-• 02.
-June 2025: To enable critical understanding of what we do, we will devote this session to discourse analysis.
-Please prepare this article https://arxiv.org/abs/1906.10969 for today’s class
+• 18.
+May 2026: To enable critical understanding of what we do, we will devote this session to qualitative text analysis.

-• 28.
-April 2025: Welcome to the Summer Term 2025!
+• 13.
+April 2026: Welcome to the Summer Term 2026!
 Today, we start with a gentle introduction.
-Next week, we will discuss how to build a corpus!
+Next week, we will discuss how to build a corpus, so make sure to prepare the corresponding videos!

 Recordings of the lecture are available online.
 Please see the schedule for a selection of relevant videos.